 Conservation Residential Subdivision Option

 The Conservation Subdivision Option is intended to encourage the preservation of sensitive land through flexible, innovative site planning.
 Density bonuses may be awarded to qualified developments.
-For a description of Conservation Subdivisions Requirements, area calculations, design considerations see Article 5 of the Cochise County Subdivision Regulations.
+For a description of Conservation Subdivisions Requirements, area calculations, and design considerations, see Article 5 of the Cochise County Subdivision Regulations.